lin17-1-mGb/midifileplayer/README.md

 **show_safe_unplug_bkp.py** shutsdown as a systemd service

-Note you need to know how to create and enable systemd services
+Note you need to know how to create and enable systemd services  - update - added the 3 systemd service ini

 Video showing new features - https://www.youtube.com/shorts/SZ9eBFSrU1o